CuyZ/Valinor/docs/pages/other/app-and-framework-integration.md

 ### Other configurations

-Concerning other configurations, such as [enabling flexible casting], [configuring supported date formats] or [registering custom constructors], an integration should be provided to configure the mapper builder in a convenient way — how it is done will mostly depend on the framework features and its main philosophy.
+Concerning other configurations, such as [flexible modes], [configuring supported date formats] or [registering custom constructors], an integration should be provided to configure the mapper builder in a convenient way — how it is done will mostly depend on the framework features and its main philosophy.

 [performance chapter]: performance-and-caching.md
 [cache warmup chapter]: performance-and-caching.md#warming-up-cache
-[enabling flexible casting]: ../usage/type-strictness-and-flexibility.md#enabling-flexible-casting
+[flexible modes]: ../usage/type-strictness-and-flexibility.md
 [configuring supported date formats]: ../how-to/deal-with-dates.md
 [registering custom constructors]: ../how-to/use-custom-object-constructors.md